 Financial assets are classified into either amortised cost or fair value depending on the nature and purpose of the financial assets and is determined at the time of initial recognition.

 Financial assets at Fair Value through Profit or Loss (FVTPL)

 These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognized in profit or loss.
-There were no financial assets at FVTPL during or at year end.
+Net gains and losses, including any interest or dividend income, are recognised in profit or loss.

 Financial assets at amortised cost